-The Commissioner will be happy to meet with you in such circumstances to explain his determination in detail, and to discuss any residual concerns that you may have.
-Please note that the Scottish Biometrics Commissioner Act 2020 does not make specific provision for appeals against a finding or determination by the Commissioner on whether a listed body has breached the Code of Practice.8
+29. The Commissioner will be happy to meet with you in such circumstances to explain his determination in detail, and to discuss any residual concerns that you may have.
+Please note that the Scottish Biometrics Commissioner Act 2020 does not make specific provision for appeals against a finding or determination by the Commissioner on whether a listed body has breached the Code of Practice.9

-If you remain unsatisfied with the Commissioner's finding or determination, you may wish to contact a solicitor to take further legal advice including the possibility of a judicial review, which is a procedure by which a court can review an administrative action by a public body.
-The power of judicial review of governmental and private bodies in Scotland is held by the Court of Session.
+30. If you remain unsatisfied with the Commissioner's finding or determination, you may wish to contact a solicitor to take further legal advice including the possibility of a judicial review, which is a procedure by which a court can review an administrative action by a public body.10 The power of judicial review of governmental and private bodies in Scotland is held by the Court of Session.

-We have a separate complaints handling procedure for complaints made about us, for example if you are not satisfied with the way we are discharging our statutory functions.
+31. We have a separate complaints handling procedure for complaints made about us, for example if you are not satisfied with the way we are discharging our statutory functions.

-A process map illustrating our complaint handling process for complaints made to us about a potential breach of the Code of Practice is provided in Appendix A to this procedure.
+32. A process map illustrating our two-stage complaint handling process for complaints made to us about a potential breach of the Code of Practice is

-^{7.} A compliance notice is a letter requiring the person to whom it is issued to take the steps set out in the notice in order to address the person's failure to comply with the Code of Practice
+8 A compliance notice is a letter requiring the person to whom it is issued to take the steps set out in the notice in order to address the person's failure to comply with the code of practice provided in Appendix 'A' to this procedure.
+A full illustration of the complaint process can be found in Appendix 'C'.

-^{8.} The Office of Scottish Biometrics Commissioner is a juristic position independent of Scottish Government and the Commissioner is appointed by Her Majesty the Queen on the nomination of the Scottish Parliament.
+9 The Office of Scottish Biometrics Commissioner is a juristic position independent of Scottish Government and the Commissioner is appointed by Her Majesty the Queen on the nomination of the Scottish Parliament.

-^{9.} There are only a limited number of reasons that can form the basis of an application for judicial review.
+10 There are only a limited number of reasons that can form the basis of an application for judicial review.
 These include illegality, irrationality, and procedural impropriety.

-Appendix A

-Three stage handling process for complaints received from an individual with an allegation that Police Scotland, the Scottish Police Authority (SPA), or Police Investigations and Review Commissioner (PIRC) may be in breach of the Code of Practice in respect of the biometric data held pertaining to that individual.
+Appendix 'A' - 2 stage handling process for complaints received from an individual with an allegation that Police Scotland, the Scottish Police Authority (SPA), or Police Investigations and Review Commissioner (PIRC) may be in breach of the Code of Practice in respect of the biometric data held pertaining to that individual.